-Interim Orders under this section of the Act will usually be made at the conclusion of the substantive hearing.
+Interim Orders under this section of the Act will be made at the conclusion of the substantive hearing.
 The decision and reasons for it will, therefore, be contained in the substantive decision and published in accordance with the policy on substantive hearings set out below.

-3. Professional Conduct Committee (PCC) substantive hearings and decisions
+Section C: Professional Conduct Committee substantive hearings and decisions

-Hearings before the PCC are generally held in public and the Notice of hearing and decision made at these hearings will be published as follows:
+Hearings before the Professional Conduct Committee are generally held in public and the notices for and decisions made at these hearings will be published as follows:

 A Notice of hearing will be published on the GOsC's website at least 28 days before the date of the hearing.
-The Notice will contain the:
+The Notice will contain:

-- i. registrant's name, registration number and location
+- The registrant's name, registration number and location.

-- ii. date, time and place of hearing
+- The date, time and place of hearing.

-- iii. allegation.
+- The allegation.

-Allegation well-founded (proved) - the PCC's full decision will be published on the GOsC's website within two days.
+Allegation well founded (proved) - the PCC's full decision will be published on the GOsC's website within two days.
 Where an application to hold the hearing or part of it in private has been granted, the decision will be redacted as appropriate.
-The full decision will remain on the GOsC website for [period of time to be determined following consultation] from the date of the PCC decision.
+The full decision will remain on the GOsC website for six years from the date of the last PCC decision.

-c.
-Notice on the Register
+Notice on the online Register of osteopaths:

-Where a registrant is subject to a Conditions of Practice Order or a Suspension Order, a note indicating this will appear against their name on the Register.
-This note will link to the PCC's full decision and remain on the Register for the duration of the Order.
+Where a registrant is subject to a Conditions of Practice Order or a Suspension Order, a note indicating this will appear against their name on the online Register.
+This note will:

+- link to the full fitness to practise decision. - remain on the online Register for the duration of the Order.